cxzhou35/cxzhou35.github.io/2023/01/lec02_types_and_structs/index.md

 ## Pair

-`std::pair`: An STL built-in struct with two fields of any type.
+`std::pair`: An STL built-in struct with two ﬁelds of any type.

 ```cpp
 // The fields in std::pairs are named `first` and `second`